lter/eml-translations/README.md

 eml-translations
 ================

-Translators to and from the Ecological Metadata Language (EML)
+Translators to and from the Ecological Metadata Language [EML](https://knb.ecoinformatics.org/#external//emlparser/docs/index.html)

+This is a collection of various transformations mostly xslt (but not exclusivly)